Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 - Parameter names and descriptions
 - Choice names (used for both :ref:`choices <guide_slash_commands_choices>` and :ref:`autocomplete <guide_slash_commands_autocompletion>`)

-Localisations can be done :ddocs:`partially <interactions/application-commands#localization>` -
+Localisations are done :ddocs:`partially <interactions/application-commands#localization>` -
 when a field doesn't have a translation for a given locale, Discord instead uses the original string.

 .. warning::